 The basic Crucial line of DDR4 RAM tends to be the exception to the rule when it comes to the price of bargain-basement RAM modules, and unfortunately, it shows in its performance.
 Offering a mere 2133MHz to 2400MHz of memory speed to the mix, this series is good only for those looking for reduced power usage when speed is not an issue.
 Indeed, the speed range is comparable to higher-end DDR3 modules, so the benefits are negligible.
 Still, it’s relatively cheap – starting at $18 for 4GB and topping out at $142 for 32GB (4x8GB), and appeals to those with strict budgetary issues.
 However, its lack of performance compared to other RAM sets pretty well negates the value of having DDR4 in the first place, so the prospective buyer should beware.

-It’s telling about the price range of DDR4 that the decent budget-level range starts in the $40’s.
+It’s telling about the price range of DDR4 that the decent budget-level will still set you back a good amount.
 In this case, the PNY Anarchy series offers a suite of features for the price.
 With 2400MHz of memory processing speed and overclocking ability to a built-in heat spreader and available in a two color options, the PNY Anarchy delivers great value for the cost.
-Starting at $40 for the basic 4GB configuration, the series is also available in 8GB (2x4GB) and 16GB (2x8GB) for $54 and $70 respectively.
 What really sets this line apart from others is its lower power usage, operating with a 20% lower power consumption than comparable DDR3 modules.
 It’s probably one of the better low-end units on the market, despite the fact that there are faster RAM blocks available.
+For those of you who’re looking for RAM that’s going to take you to the next level, I’d check the Anarchy Series out.

 Another lower-speed offering on the market, ADATA’s XPG line sacrifices processing speed for overall performance.
 Clocking in at 2400MHz for the smaller end units and ranging upwards to 2800MHz, it can’t match others in the MHz department.
 However, the XPG does perform remarkably well despite these limitations.
 ADATA claims that they use the highest standards in manufacturing the 10-layered printed circuit boards, allowing for higher performance than comparable units.
 Its well-designed heat spreader is especially efficient, allowing for a mere power usage of only 1.2V, the lowest of any of the RAM sets profiled here.
 It’s also visually attractive, featuring a strikingly angled shape bathed in red.
 The XPG line starts at $95 for 8GB and tops out at a whopping $490 for 32GB.
 It’s a lot of money for less speed, but hardcore gamers swear by its incredible performance and durability.
 If you’re a serious gamer and want to stretch your DDR4 performance to the max, and you have the cash to burn, then the ADATA XPG series is worth the money.